Frenye/Samenvattingen/Databanken3/Databanken3.md

 The amount of data, also reffered to the data at rest

 Big data can be the result of a large data volume.
 This feature is most common.
-There is a great need to be able to work with ever-increasing data collections
+There is a great need to be able to work with ever-increasing data collections.

 ### Variety: Varied data

 The range of data types and sources that are used, data in its many forms

+In the conventional information systems we assume the data can be structured in a fixed database schema the only rarely needs to be adjusted.
+If data does not fit into a fixed database schema ut must first be converted, which is time consuming.
+In practice data is often available in various shapes and sizes.

+Big data can be characterised by a lack of uniformity in the structure of the data, making it very difficult to set up a fixed database schema for it.

 ### Velocity: Fast data

 The speed at which data comes in and goes out, data in motion, streaming data

+Quickly and efficiently processing is necessary in order not to loose any information.
+Limitaions on the acquisition speed and timelines of the data can be another reason for characterising data as big data.

 ### Veracity: Bad data

 The uncertainty of the data, data in doubt

+* Imprecise data
+* Vague data
+* Uncertain data
+* Incomplete data
+* Inconsistent data

+This indicates the quality or trustworthiness of the data.
+Large volumes with varied data that must be processed very quickly are very sensitive to poor data quality.

+To be valuable an information system should offer adequate guarantees that the user at least knows how reliable the processing of the data was done -> truthfulness.